Health and Safety Excellence program: Topic requirements

 Summary:

 Understanding the hazards in a workplace and how those hazards could result in injury or illness is known as risk assessment.
-Once you’ve recognized the hazards in your workplace, the next step is to determine the likelihood of harm (injury or illness occurring), and its severity.
+Once you’ve recognized the hazards in your workplace, the next step is to determine how likely those hazards are to cause an injury or illness, and how severe a resulting injury would be.

-Using this approach can help you prioritize where to spend your health and safety time and money.
+This approach helps you prioritize where to spend your time and money.
 Businesses that focus on risk assessment will see the benefits of effectively eliminating or controlling health and safety hazards in their workplace.

 Requirements:

-Your business will develop and implement a risk assessment process.
-This process will prioritize risks based on the nature of the hazards and level of risk for each of the routine and non-routine operations and/or activities within your business.
+Your business will establish, implement, monitor and maintain a written standard describing how you will assess risk in your business.
+You’ll prioritize risks based on the nature of the hazards and level of risk for each of the routine and non-routine work in your business.

-All risk assessments will be documented and updated and relevant documents will be made readily available to affected workplace parties.
-Everyone at your workplace (or their representatives) will be informed, consulted and given the opportunity to participate in the risk assessments.
+You will document and update all risk assessments and make them easily assessable.
+Everyone at your workplace (or their representatives) will be informed, consulted and given the chance to take part in the risk assessments.

-- assign roles and responsibilities for the individual(s) directly responsible for conducting the risk assessment
+• assign roles and responsibilities for the people directly responsible for conducting the risk assessment

-- be completed proactively before performing any task(s) related to the operations and/or activity and before the introduction, start-up or use of new equipment, material, substance or process
+• be completed before performing any task(s) related to the operations and/or activity and before the introduction, start-up or use of new equipment, material, substance or process

-- be completed when there is a change to existing equipment, material, chemical or process and when there is a change to the occupational health and safety management system that may affect workplace operations and/or activities
+• be completed when there is a change to existing equipment, material, chemical or process and when there is a change to the health and safety management system that may affect workplace operations and/or activities

 Control of hazards basics